QUALCOMM Incorporated (QCOM) Downgrade Issued by Wall Street Gurus

 HSBC Securities gave a rating of “Buy” to QCOM, setting the target price at $180 in the report published on October 24th of the current year.

-Volatility was left at 3.33%, however, over the last 30 days, the volatility rate increased by 2.92%, as shares sank -11.56% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.88% upper at present.
+Volatility was left at 3.30%, however, over the last 30 days, the volatility rate increased by 2.83%, as shares sank -10.21% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -1.79% lower at present.

 Insider Trading